-A lecture by Dr. Zena Hitz (St. John's College, Annapolis)
+A lecture by Prof. Zena Hitz (St. John's College, Annapolis).

 We are not mere instruments of social utility.
 We are meant for more than making money or winning political power.
 Work is crucial but not sufficient for human happiness.
 Leisure—savoring what is because it is—is what makes us human, and the only thing that could ensure a happy life.